nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomStack/README.md

 ### Implement void ForEach(Action<object> Action) Method

 This method goes through every element from the collection and executes the given action.
 The implementation is very easy, but it requires some additional knowledge.

+You can add any kind of functionalities to your CustomStack and afterward you can test how it works in your Main() method in your StartUp class.